Grilling With Wood

 Tinder is ideally small pencil thick dry sticks, pine needles, pinecones, or bark.
 Dried leaves and newspaper are risky as kindling.
 They can produce fly ash, big floating hot flakes of ash that can easily set the forest or you house on fire.
 Kindling is finger size sticks and twigs.
 If you prefer, you can use charcoal instead of kindling.
 Firewood is logs ideally about the size of your forearm or a little larger.
 Use only dried wood.
 Wet wood is hard to light, it sputters, and puts out acrid smoke.
 Wet wood can ruin your meal.
 Click here to learn more about wood.

 If you wish, you can drizzle an ounce or two of cooking oil on the tinder and kindling, but never use a smelly accelerant such as charcoal lighter fluid, gasoline, mineral spirits, turpentine, or kerosene.
-Light the fire with long wooden matches or a butane lighter.
-I use a refillable long neck butane fireplace lighter.
-If necessary, you can set the end of a stick on fire by wetting it with cooking oil and using it as a match.
+Light the fire with long wooden matches or a long neck butane fireplace lighter.
+If necessary, you can set the end of a stick on fire by wetting it with cooking oil and using it like a match.

 The most important things to remember are: (1) Too much heat is bad and (2) too much smoke is bad.
 It is way too easy to ruin dinner if you have a roaring fire and belching smoke.
 A few gentle flames licking the food are OK, but they can easily burn the food, especially chicken skins.
 So the first trick is to start the fire and let it burn down a bit before the food goes on.
 You want a bed of glowing embers, ideally about 1" thick.